Richelieu River: Recreation

 The Richelieu, which is home to more than 50 species of fish, offers excellent sport fishing opportunities.
 Important sport species include northern pike, longnose gar, bowfin, smallmouth bass, largemouth bass, carp, and black crappie.
 But the Richelieu also hosts several threatened or endangered species, such as the copper redhorse, river redhorse, and lake sturgeon, so fishing seasons and capture limits are regulated.

-Since agricultural products Montérégie enjoy an enviable reputation, many restaurateurs settle near the Richelieu River to combine fine dining and picturesque landscape.
-True country of maple and apple cider and sugar shacks abound in the area.
+Due to the esteemed reputation of agricultural products in the Montérégie, many restaurateurs settle near the Richelieu River to combine fine dining and picturesque landscape.
+As a result, maple and apple cider and sugar shacks are prevalent in the area.

 Hinterland

 In urban and agricultural areas, there are mainly small mammals such as skunks, raccoon, squirrel and marmots.
 Forest areas, which represent 16% of the land in the watershed, host a variety of wildlife: there are among others American mink, deer, beaver, frogs and several species of turtles including the softshell turtle, which is an endangered species.

 But the wildlife species most frequently sighted are birds.
 Because the river flows in a north-south axis, it is a migration corridor and one can observe several migrating birds.
 A staging area is located near Saint-Jean-sur-Richelieu, and depending on the time of year, birdswatchers can see various species of birds.
 For example, in the fall, visitors can see the arrival of thousands of geese and ducks.
 One can also see the loggerhead shrike (an endangered species), as well as the peregrine and golden eagle (classified as a vulnerable species), and cerulean warblers, to name but a few.

 Regarding the flora, the catchment of the River belongs to the bioclimatic domain maple-hickory hickory.
 It includes among others sugar maple and silver maple of hickory hickory of bur oak and oak bicolor of American elms and black ash, and several bushes and herbaceous.
 Of these, several are considered vulnerable or endangered.
 This is the case of the aplectrelle winter (Aplectrum hyemale), the leek (Allium tricoccum) and Canada lily (Lilium canadense).

 In the late 1990s, there was the presence of water chestnut at the mouth of the river.
 This invasive species threaten to stifle the fauna and flora, as it multiplies at lightning speed.
 The Ministry of Sustainable Development, Environment and Parks of Quebec struggle to get rid of, and indeed a breakout campaign began in 2001.
 Partners, such as CIME Haut-Richelieu has controlled the invasion of this plant in the harvesting.